Fall ’16

 Figure 2: Foot characteristic curves during gait

 From analysing the data, we concluded that the above mobile platforms concept is infeasible due to acceleration requirements.
 For the mobile platforms to position themselves to capture the user’s feet, they must be at least as fast as the average foot velocity, and this would require accelerations larger than g (9.81 m/s^2).
-Any robot driving itself through friction with the ground is limited in its acceleration to a value of ug, where is the coefficient of static friction.
+Any robot driving itself through friction with the ground is limited in its acceleration to a value of u x g, where u is the coefficient of static friction.
 In practical cases, this coefficient is smaller than 1, which implies that a robot cannot exceed an acceleration of g.
 Hence we had to pivot to a different concept.

 Figure 3: Nimbus shoe prototype